-- 1. Explain the concept of Hire purchase transactions, calculation of interests and various accounting treatment of Hire purchase system. - 2.
+- 1. Understand the Accounting Standards and Financial Reporting. - 2.
 Demonstrate the accounting procedure for Branch Accounts under debtors' system and stock & debtors' system. - 3.
-Prepare Departmental accounts. - 4.
-Analyse the accounting treatment of admission, retirement and death of a Partner.
+Explain the concept of Hire purchase transactions, calculation of interests and various accounting treatments of Hire purchase system. - 4.
+Analyse the accounting treatment of admission, retirement and death of a Partner. - 5.
+Discuss the various procedures for accounting treatment of Dissolution, Garner Vs Murray, piece meal distribution and maximum loss method.